Mehrdad261/Mehrdad261/README.md

   - Established **Site-to-Site VPN** with an interoperable device.
   - Deployed **Remote Access VPN** for secure remote connections.
 - **NAT & Firewall Rules:** Created multiple NAT rules and customised firewall rules for optimised traffic routing.
-- **Dedicated Log Server:** Configured centralised logging for visibility and auditing and purse all the logs to the Splunk.
+- **Dedicated Log Server:** Configured centralised logging for visibility and auditing, and purged all the logs to Splunk.
 - **SmartEvent Deployment:** Implemented SmartEvent for real-time monitoring, reporting, and alerting.
 - **Threat Prevention Customisation:** Tuned security policies for optimal protection and performance.
 - **Policy Compliance Monitoring:** Ensured adherence to internal and regulatory security standards.